TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### ThreadedMovieDecode

+Enabled threaded movie decoding.
+Currently unused.

+Possible values are ``0`` or ``1``.
+0 is disabled and 1 is enabled.

 Default value: 1

 ### ThreeKeyNavigation

+Determines if navigation is done with three buttons (Left/Right/Start) or five buttons (Left/Right/Up/Down/Start).

 Possible values are ``0`` or ``1``.
 0 is ``"Five Key Menu"`` and 1 is ``"Three Key Menu"``.

 Default value: 0

 ### TimeMeterSecondsChange

+These settings define how much time (in seconds) one gains or loses based on judgment.
+This affects the Time-type lifebar.

 Default values: